sonic-net/SONiC/doc/sonic-vrf-hld-v0.6.md

 ### Add VRF and bind/unbind interfaces to this VRF

-In this case, user wants to configure a VRF “Vrf-blue”, with interfaces attached to this VRF.
+In this case, user wants to configure a VRF "Vrf-blue", with interfaces attached to this VRF.
 Following are the steps:

 ```bash